shubhambansal90-ux/SQL-Projects/README.md

 ---

 ⭐ *This project reflects practical SQL applications in real-world business analytics, combining technical query writing with business insight generation.*

+---

+# 📊 Streaming Subscription LTV Analysis

+## 🧠 Project Overview
+This project focuses on analyzing customer subscription data to estimate **Lifetime Value (LTV)** and understand customer behavior patterns for a fictional streaming service.
+Using **SQL**, we explore how long customers stay subscribed, identify different subscription tiers, and calculate the overall LTV based on payment data.

+## 🎯 Objectives / Questions Answered
+The analysis aims to answer the following business questions:

+1. **Are there any returning customers?**
+   Determine if users subscribe, cancel, and then re-subscribe later.

+2. **What are the different subscription costs offered?**
+   Identify various pricing tiers.

+3. **What are the types of subscription intervals?**
+   Check if the company offers monthly, quarterly, or other plans.

+4. **What is the overall Lifetime Value (LTV) of customers?**
+   Estimate how much revenue each paying customer generates during their subscription period.